squarepupil/website-pages/src/pages/questions.md

 and other instructional activities is the student.

-Learning at A&I is student-driven, individualized, and addresses authentic needs and concerns.
-Students ...
-As students discover and pursue their passions, they achieve deeper levels of knowlege and mastery of skills.
+Learning at A&I is student-driven, individualized, and addresses authentic needs and interests.
+As students discover and pursue their passions, they achieve higher levels of knowlege and mastery of skills.

 !questions-kitchen.jpg